-In the morning, it’s time make your way to Vang Vieng, a small town in central Laos.
-Head straight to the Blue Lagoon where you can swim in the refreshing waters – the perfect way to escape from the heat and humid weather.
+In the morning, it’s time to make your way to Vang Vieng, a small town in central Laos.
+Head straight to the Blue Lagoon where you can swim in the refreshing waters.
+This is the perfect way to escape from the heat and humid weather.
 Bring your waterproof camera if you have one!

-Later, you will transfer to the hostel, where you can enjoy a free evening to relax, grab a drink in one of the many riverside bars or if you’re in the mood to dance, you can easily find a nearby party.
+Later, you will transfer to the hostel, where you can a free evening to relax, grab a drink in one of the many riverside bars or find a nearby party.

-Today, you’ll have the option to have a go at rock climbing, or take a biking tour of the area, followed by a hike up to Pha Ngern Viewpoint for breath-taking views.
+Today, you’ll have the option to try your hand at rock climbing or take a biking tour of the area, followed by a hike up to Pha Ngern Viewpoint for breath-taking views.
 It will take about half an hour to hike to the lower viewpoint where you will be greeted with a stunning view.
-You can also hike up an additional 500 meters, to reach the highest viewpoint with a better, less crowded view.
+You can also hike up an additional 500 meters, to reach the highest viewpoint with a much better view.

 Day 12 – Hanoi, Vietnam:

-You will visit the Hoa Lo Prison and learn about Vietnam’s history.
+Today you will visit the Hoa Lo Prison and learn about Vietnam’s history.
 This was a prison used by North Vietnam and the Viet Cong communists, for U.S. prisoners during the Vietnam War.
 After, you will head over to Hoan Kiem lake with its temple in the centre.
-You can walk around the lake, watching the locals play games on the wide streets built by the French in the historical center of Hanoi.
+You can walk around the lake, watching the locals play games on the wide streets built by the French in the historical centre of Hanoi.